 - Save your filter by clicking the Save button.

-This way, bot traffic is excluded from your Analytic data
+This way, bot traffic is excluded from your Analytics data

 How do these solutions help?